-During the late 19th century, Gaelic games in Ireland were dying out.
+During the late 19th century, our native indigenous games in Ireland were dying out.
 This decline was stopped and reversed by the GAA and the Gaelic Revival.

 Today, Gaelic Football and Hurling are the most popular games in Ireland.